Sneak Peek – Marked

 The ship was dying and I was going to die with it.

-I knew it the way a scientist always knows — not with panic, but with the cold, awful clarity of data that has stopped being theoretical.
+I knew it the way a scientist always knows — not with panic, but with cold, awful clarity backed by data analysis.
 The stabilizer coil shrieked.
 The atmospheric sensors screamed numbers that made no sense.
-And the planet’s storm field had just reached up through the hull of our ship like a fist closing around something fragile, and squeezed.

 “Come on.”
 I yanked the manual override, both hands white-knuckled on the yoke.
 “Come on—”